xieyuheng/inner/src/prosa/report-on-the-little-typer/2--doin-what-comes-naturally.md

 Because two lambda-expressions are also the same if there is a way to consistently rename the arguments to be the same that makes their bodies the same.

+- 注意这里的 "rename the arguments to be the same"。

 Consistently renaming variables can't change the meaning of anything.